kathryndalton/AAT_pilot_analysis/Part1_QIIME_Processing.md

 Bioinformatic Processing Steps in QIIME
 =======================================

-Need to Start with fastq files (etiehr stored on local computer or downloaded from NCBI SRA) \# Notes these files contain both AAT and NEC files Run all qiime files in command line (Terminal, etc) All .qza and .qzv files can be viewed on view.qiime2.org (.qza artifacts, .qzv visualization)
+Need to start with fastq files (etiehr stored on local computer or downloaded from NCBI SRA) \# Notes these files contain both AAT and NEC files Run all qiime files in command line (Terminal, etc) All .qza and .qzv files can be viewed on view.qiime2.org (.qza artifacts, .qzv visualization)

 It is helpful to review background on QIIME before starting to understand the overall proces flow, see <https://docs.qiime2.org/2020.8/tutorials/moving-pictures/>